AdityaK-commits/Data-Analytics-Projects-/README.md

 # data-analytics-repository
-Portfolio of data analysis projects using Excel, Python, and SQL.
+Portfolio of data analysis projects using Python, and SQL.